 A Hotel Stay, a Beautiful Hike, and Wine-Tasting in Style

-Once you’re all checked in, throw on your hiking boots or cross-fit sneakers for a glorious hike of Mt.
+Grab your gear and go for a glorious hike of Mt.
 Diablo.
-You’ll take in the fresh air and magnificent views while getting much-needed exercise.
-After the hike, the quick drive to Shadowbrook Winery is a pleasant one.
-Enjoy a wine tasting to relax your muscles in an elegant indoor/outdoor setting stylishly laid out for optimum relaxation.
+You’ll take in the fresh air and magnificent views while crushing your smart watch goals in record time.
+Next, enjoy a wine tasting at Shadowbrook Winery to relax your muscles in an elegant indoor/outdoor setting stylishly laid out for optimum relaxation.

 For a quaint and calm oasis, visit to Ruth Bancroft Garden.
 It’s a world-renowned 3.5-acre garden, housing a collection of succulents, and drought-tolerant plants from around the world.
 Take a tour of the garden and work up a thirst, then head over to CaliCraft to sample a wide array of brews in their beer garden and taproom.

-Kick off the evening at Benvenuti Ristorante to try Walnut Creek's signature cocktail, "The Calipolitan".
+At sunset, kick off the evening at Benvenuti Ristorante to try Walnut Creek's signature cocktail, "The Calipolitan".
 If Italian food isn't your taste buds' choice, spice up the night by heading over to Lita for delicious and Instagrammable food and cocktails.
-Take a stroll over to Lottie’s Creamery to sample delicious flavors like Bourbon White Chocolate Crisp, Strawberry Lemonade Sorbet, and Vanilla Salted Almond Toffee.
-Our downtown is totally walkable with delights for your palate along the way.
-Bon appetit!
+Take a stroll over to Lottie’s Creamery to sample delicious flavors like Brown Sugar and Cream, Lemon Lime Sorbet (Vegan), and Vanilla Salted Almond Toffee.
+Our downtown provides the perfect backdrop to enjoy public art and strollable streets along the way. /p>

 Engage in dining from a wide array of culinary cultures in Walnut Creek.
 Your dining experience will be memorable as you “restaurant-hop” for appetizers, to main courses, to dessert, and end with a night cap.
 Map out your dining adventure with a complete list of downtown Walnut Creek restaurants!